simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 Facebook provides you with options to control who can see your friends' lists.
 You can customize the privacy settings by making a list of close friends and family with whom you wish to share your Facebook connections.
 This way, you can ensure that your personal connections are visible only to those whom you trust.

-Moreover, you can choose to **hide your friends' list** from everyone, including your friends.
+On top of that, you can choose to **hide your friends' list** from everyone, including your friends.
 This way, no one can see who your Facebook connections are, and you can maintain your privacy.

 #### Managing Your Tagging Settings